How to Study for the Georgia Exam

 Georgia Passing Score

 It is, however, a good idea to aim a little higher on the practice tests.
-Practice until you reach a score of 92 percent or more with ease.
+Aim for a full score on each test.

 The real test has 40 questions (20 highway signs and 20 questions about road rules).
 You must correctly answer 15 questions on each part of the test.